 Water pollution is the contamination of water streams, lakes, oceans, groundwater, and sources of drinking water due to human activity.
 The textile industry is a major water polluter globally due to the heavy use of chemicals in manufacturing, and the pesticides and fertilisers used to grow crops, such as cotton.
 When synthetic (polyester, nylon etc) clothes are washed, they release chemicals and microplastics into the water system.
 Textile waste also pollutes water when dumped in landfill where chemicals and microplastics leak into waterways.

-This means sending no waste to landfill, and also reducing the amount of recycling too.
 In the fashion industry, ‘zero waste design’ means design which aims to minimise the cut-offs from garments (which are, on average, 15%) when they are laid out, for example by using cloth the appropriate width for the pattern pieces.
 It also refers to using fewer resources in the production of a garment.

 Zoonosis (zoonoses or zoonotic diseases) is an infectious disease that has jumped from animals to humans.
 One way to avoid zoonotic diseases is to treat animals better and not have live animal markets or to eat wild animals.
 COVID-19 is a zoonotic disease, as is ebola.